nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

 crop, etc.), I had to inspect the images myself.
 Clearly I needed to automate this, but I could find no existing Python library that simply told me how different two images were on a per-pixel basis.
-Hence [diffimg](https://github.com/nicolashahn/diffimg), which can give you a difference ratio/percentage, or generate a diff image.
+Hence [diffimg](https://github.com/nicolashahn/diffimg), which can give you a difference ratio/percentage, or generate a diff image (check out the readme to see an example).

-The initial implementation was in Python (by far the language I'm most comfortable in), and all the heavy lifting was done by [Pillow](https://pillow.readthedocs.io/en/stable/).
+The initial implementation was in Python (the language I'm most comfortable in), with the heavy lifting was done by [Pillow](https://pillow.readthedocs.io/en/stable/).
 It's usable as a library or a command line tool.
 The actual [meat](https://github.com/nicolashahn/diffimg/blob/master/diffimg/diff.py) of the program is very small, only a few dozen lines.
 This is due to making use of Pillow's `ImageChops.difference()` function, which generates the diff image - the ratio calculation is only a few more lines.
-All in all, I did very little work to create this tool ([XKCD](https://xkcd.com/353/) was right, there's a Python module for nearly everything), but it's been very handy to many people.
+Not a lot of effort went into building this tool ([XKCD](https://xkcd.com/353/) was right, there's a Python module for nearly everything), but it's been very handy to many people.

 A few months ago, I joined a company that had several services written in Go, and I need to get up to speed quickly on the language.
 Writing [diffimg-go](https://github.com/nicolashahn/diffimg-go) seemed like an fun and possibly even useful way to do this.
-Here are a few points of interest that came out of the experience (and also from using it in a professional environment):
+Here are a few points of interest that came out of the experience, along with some that came up while using it at work:

 ## Go and Python